kammitama5/kammitama5.github.io/_posts/2018-5-2-Wednesday-May-2nd.md

 - I got into Racket School.
 All of a sudden, I was in a bit of panic; had I made the right choice?
   I spent the morning working through Haskell exercises (I'm now on Chapter 11) and asking persons if I was making the right choice attending another camp.
-- Finally, I came to the realization that I should just ask my GSoC mentor.
+- Finally, I came to the realization that I should just ask my GSoC mentor (who has a PhD).
 He gave me really good advice and I subsequently ended up choosing Racket school instead.
 Another PhD mentor was also hoping that I'd pick that camp as well, so he was profoundly happy.
 - Another friend of mine told me as much as he liked hanging out with me, that this was the time I had to